Newark Light Rail

 The Newark Light Rail (NLR) is a light rail system serving Newark, New Jersey, and surrounding areas, owned by New Jersey Transit and operated by its bus operations division.
 The service consists of two segments, the original Newark City Subway (NCS), and the extension to Broad Street station.
-The City Subway opened on May 26, 1935, while the combined Newark Light Rail service was officially inaugurated on July 17, 2006.
+A separate tunnel serviced the Public Service Terminal.
+The Cedar Street subway opened in 1916, the City Subway opened on May 26, 1935, and the combined Newark Light Rail service was officially inaugurated on July 17, 2006.

 Newark City Subway

 PCC streetcar at Newark Penn Station in 2001, signed as 7 City Subway.

 The Newark City Subway is the longer and older of the two segments.
 It is a "subway–surface" line which runs underground from Penn Station to Warren Street, and above-ground north of Warren Street.
 Before becoming a part of the Newark Light Rail service, it was also known as the #7-City Subway line, an NJT Bus Operations route number carried over from its days when it was part of Public Service's Transport of New Jersey subsidiary.
 The number still applies internally.
 During subway system closures, replacement buses would also bear the route number "7 City Subway".

 The segment is 5.3 mi long and runs between Grove Street in Bloomfield and Newark Penn Station, a major transportation hub with connections to the PATH rapid transit system to Manhattan, multiple bus routes, and both Amtrak and New Jersey Transit Rail Operations trains.